LeslieLlama/ConnectionsNovel/Documentation-Obsidian/Kiwijam - 1 - Dialogue.md

 Jann: *Grabs the intercom* "EVERYONE LISTEN!
 A MURDER IS A FOOT!
 NOBODY GETS IN AND NOBODY GETS OUT UNTIL THE MURDERER IS FOUND!"
 *end intro scene*
 ## First branch
+#### 0) Shark tank
+- *The body floats lifelessly in the tank.
+You notice something in the corner, a murder weapon perhaps?
+Great big knife, looks clean but it could be the murder weapon*
+- *You return to the maintenance closet*
 #### 1) Hour 1 - Marine Beeologist
 You talk to the Marine Biologist
 - MB: "This is absolutely terrible!
 I can't believe this is happening.
 I really hope the fish are going to be okay..."